dakhamohammed/alx-higher_level_programming/0x08-python-more_classes/README.md

    - Class Rectangle that defines a rectangle by: (based on 3-rectangle.py)
      - Return a string representation of the rectangle to be able to recreate a new instance by using eval()

+6. **5-rectangle.py** & **5-main.py**
+   - Class Rectangle that defines a rectangle by: (based on 4-rectangle.py)
+     - Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted